Get Resources!

 Wood County Energy Efficiency

-Learn from this case study of how Wood County, WI is reducing energy costs by residents, businesses, schools and government offices and employing energy efficiencies in their buildings to meet energy needs and reduce carbon emissions.
+This case study demonstrates how Wood County, WI is reducing energy costs by residents, businesses, schools and government offices and employing energy efficiencies in their buildings to meet energy needs and reduce carbon emissions.
 Extension has been a key partner in this initiative.

 Energy On Wisconsin